Andyrud25/Portfolio-Webpage-Project/README.md

 ## About

 This is the source code for my personal developer portfolio.
 It serves as a central hub to introduce myself, highlight my skills, showcase my projects, and make it easy for anyone to get in touch.
-Built entirely with vanilla web technologies and hosted on Firebase.
+Built entirely with vanilla web technologies.

 ## Sections